Free Consultation in San Jose

 - Weekend Work Program and Public Service Program: The weekend work program is set up to accommodate qualified offenders who cannot interrupt their daily job for jail time sentenced.
 Please discuss this possibility with your attorney. https://www.sccgov.org/sites/sheriff/Pages/wwp.aspx

 - Reentry Services: Reentry services involve services which prepare and accommodate individuals incarcerated and under probation and parole which support a transition to the outside world after sentences are served.
 The County asserts this is a “new way of doing business.”

 - Inmate Welfare Fund: The jail is set up with a commissary and family can arrange to allow inmates to buy extra items in jail, such as confectionary items, postage, writing materials, toilet articles and supplies.
 The fund built on commissary sales is set up to accommodate those in custody who might not be able to afford the services of the jail.
 All commissions from the commissary sales are to be deposited into an inmate welfare fund.

 I want this case to go away?
-Should I talk to the District Attorney about my side of the story?
+Do I really need a criminal attorney?
+Can I talk to the District Attorney myself about my side of the story?

 RETAIN SAN JOSE CRIMINAL DEFENSE ATTORNEY JAMES DUNN TODAY!

 A complimentary consultation with Attorney Dunn is your first chance to explain your circumstances and share your side of the story without being judged.
 No matter what, it is Attorney Dunn’s goal to get you fair treatment under the law.